Chapter 10 - The Island of Lesbos

 “We will be putting in to the port at Mytilini, and we will be here at least a couple of days.
 You will take turns staying with the ship, so that all can spend time ashore.
 Be sure to be careful here.
+They have laws they expect all to follow.
 Now, man the oars so we can get into the harbor before dark.”
 The captain’s left eye was twitching as he spoke and he turned away as he rubbed that eye.
-Something was not right, but no one spoke to question the captain’s decision.
-Some among the crew began whispering to each other as they took their places with the oars, and it was clear to Sinon that they knew something about the island.
+Something was not right, but no one spoke to question the captain’s directions.
+Some among the crew began whispering to each other as they took their places with the oars.

 Mentu looked to Sinon.
 “What do you know of the island?
 Have you heard of this place?”

 “I have.
 But I don’t know if I believe what I have heard, and I have too little experience concerning those things.”

 Mentu’s brow wrinkled up as he tried to understand what Sinon was saying or not saying.

 “That depends.
 Some of what goes on here might be of concern, and some might be quite satisfying.”
 Sinon was teasing Mentu, who was not amused by that.

 Now Mentu looked even more confused and shook his head as he turned to look forward to where the island lay on the distant horizon.

 “Mentu, working on the docks in Kirra, I heard sailors speak of this island.
 There are women here who can give great pleasure.
 It is their trade.”
 Sinon thought of his glorious time with Polyxena, his first and only experience with such a woman.
 But she was different than the women on Lesbos he heard about.
 Polyxena’s activities were sacred as practiced in the temple.

 Mentu nodded then with a broad smile of understanding.